xmos/lib_sw_pll/doc/rst/sw_pll.rst

 SDM Based PLL API
 -----------------

 All SDM API items are function calls.
-The SDM API requires a dedicated logical core to perform the SDM calculation and register write and it is expected that the user provide the fork (par) and call to the SDM.
-A typical design idiom is to have the task running in a loop with a timing barrier (either 1 us or 2 us depending on profile used) and a non-blocking channel poll which allows new DCO control values to be received as needed.
-The SDM calculation and register write takes 45 instruction cycles and so with the overheads of the timing barrier and the non-blocking channel receive poll, a minimum 60 MHz logical core should be set aside for the SDM task.
+The SDM API requires a dedicated logical core to perform the SDM calculation and periodic register write and it is expected that the user provide the fork (par) and call to the SDM.

+A typical design idiom is to have the task running in a loop with a timing barrier (either 1 us or 2 us depending on profile used) and a non-blocking channel poll which allows new DCO control values to be received as needed at the control loop rate.
+The SDM calculation and register write takes 45 instruction cycles and so with the overheads of the timing barrier and the non-blocking channel receive poll, a minimum 60 MHz logical core should be set aside for the SDM task running at 1 us period.
+This can be approximately halved it running at 2 us SDM period.

-The control part of the SDM SW PLL takes 75 instruction cycles when active and a few 10 s of cycles when inactive so you will need to budget around 1 MIPS for this.
+The control part of the SDM SW PLL takes 75 instruction cycles when active and a few 10 s of cycles when inactive so you will need to budget around 1 MIPS for this when being called at 48 kHz with a control rate of one in every 512 cycles.

 An example of how to implement the threading, timing barrier and non-blocking channel poll can be found in ``examples/simple_sdm/simple_sw_pll_sdm.c``.
 A thread diagram of how this can look is shown below.